Tomatillos add a lovely brightness and acidity to salsas, sauces, and soups. Get everything you need to know in this guide.

 As with many fruits and vegetables, they’re also an excellent source of antioxidants.

-Specifically, tomatillos contain lutein and zeaxanthin, which play an important role in protecting our retinas from blue light, which we’re exposed to from LED lights and electronics, especially TV screens, computers and smartphones.
+Specifically, tomatillos contain lutein and zeaxanthin.
+These antioxidants play an important role in protecting our retinas from blue light, which we’re exposed to from LED lights and electronics, especially TV screens, computers and smartphones.

-By protecting our eyes from blue light, these antioxidants help reduce the risk of age-related macular degeneration.
+By protecting our eyes from blue light, they may help reduce the risk of age-related macular degeneration.

 Tomatillos should be firm, but not rock-hard and have fresh-looking husks.
 The more brown and drier the husks, the longer it’s been since they’ve been harvested.

-Tomatillos can be kept at room temperature for 1-2 days; or wrapped in plastic and kept in the fridge for up to 1 week.
+For storage, keep them at room temperature for 1-2 days.
+Or you can wrap them in plastic and store in the fridge for up to 1 week.

 Just be sure to keep the husks on until you’re ready to start cooking with them.

 To use tomatillos, remove the husks and rinse well under running water.
-You’ll notice the skins of tomatillos will be sticky or waxy-feeling before rinsing – don’t worry, that’s completely normal!
+You’ll notice the skins will be sticky or waxy-feeling before rinsing – don’t worry, that’s completely normal!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.